mdiloreto/terraform-google-pga-private-dns-records/README.md

 ## Overview

 This module is designed to enable and configure Private Google Access (PGA) in a Google Cloud Virtual Private Cloud (VPC).
-By enabling Private Google Access, Compute Engine VMs without external IP addresses can connect to Google APIs and services through their internal IP addresses.
+By enabling Private Google Access, Compute Engine VMs without external Virtual IP (VIP) addresses can connect to Google APIs and services through their internal IP addresses.

 ## Table of Contents